Skip to content

 • Over $15,450: 20%

 If you live in California, you may be wondering what the long-term capital gains tax rates are in the state.
-As of 2024, California taxes long-term capital gains in the same way it taxes ordinary income, meaning capital gains are taxed between 1% and 13.3%, depending on your income level.
-There isn’t a lower capital gains tax for long-term gains in California.
+As of 2025, California taxes long-term capital gains in the same way it taxes ordinary income, meaning capital gains are taxed between 1% and 13.3%, depending on your income level.
+In short, there isn’t a lower capital gains tax for long-term gains in California.

 Trust Gift Tax Rates

-If an asset is transferred during the life of one party to another without the gifter receiving fair market value in return, it’s possible the person making the gift may be subject to a gift tax, particularly if the value of the asset exceeds the gift tax exclusion amount, which is $18,000 as of 2024.
-If more than $18,000 is gifted to the recipient in a year, it will count against both the lifetime gift exclusion and federal estate tax exclusion of $13.61 million.
+If someone transfers an asset during their lifetime without receiving fair market value in return, they could be subject to a gift tax — particularly if the value of the asset exceeds the gift tax exclusion amount, which is $19,000 as of 2025.

 It’s worth mentioning that some types of trusts, depending on their provisions and how they are structured, may be exempt from gift taxes.
 For example, irrevocable charitable trusts that are established for the benefit of a charitable foundation may be exempt.
 Similarly, trusts that are designed to provide the surviving spouse with income during their lifetime, such as qualified terminable interest property trusts (QTIPs) and spousal lifetime access trusts (SLATs), may also be exempt.